Rip It Up (Little Richard song)

 "Rip It Up" is a rock and roll song written by Robert Blackwell and John Marascalco.
 In June 1956, Specialty Records released it as a single by Little Richard with "Ready Teddy" as the B-side.
 The song reached the top position on the Billboard Rhythm & Blues Records chart as well as number 17 on the magazine's broader Billboard Hot 100.
 The version peaked at number 30 in the UK Singles Chart.
+The song was also recorded by Elvis Presley in 1956.

-The tenor saxophone solo is by Lee Allen.
+In the Richards recording, the tenor saxophone solo is by Lee Allen.

-Also in 1956, Bill Haley and his Comets released a version of the song.
-Their version reached number 25 on the Hot 100, and number four in the UK Singles Chart.
+Also in 1956, Bill Haley & His Comets released a version of the song which reached number 25 on the Hot 100, and number four in the UK Singles Chart.